clueboard/milc/docs/configuration.md

 # Setting Config Values

 You can create new values by simply assigning to them.
-This works with either attribute or dictionary notation.
+This only with dictionary notation.

-    cli.config.general.verbose = True
+    cli.config['general']['verbose'] = True

 # Writing Configuration Files